- Both the chef's knife and the santoku knife were designed to handle most kitchen tasks.

 A chef's knife, or a cook’s knife, is a common sight in most kitchens.
 They have a longer blade length of 8- to 10-inches (some may even be up to 14 inches, typically for professional chefs who work on larger counters), which makes for a larger, heavier piece of cutlery.

 The distinct feature of a chef's knife is its curved cutting edge and tapered shape.
 Rather than the spine of the blade curving downward, as a santoku’s does, the bottom of a chef's knife blade curves upward through the entire length.
 This gives it a subtle “belly” shape, which ends in a well-defined tip.
+You can learn more about these knives and our other most popular knives in Kitchen Infinity's Misen knife review.
 Chef's knives are commonly made from stainless steel, carbon steel, ceramic, or another metal alloy.

 Chef's knives are usually made from softer material.
 While this does require some more knife sharpening sessions, a softer steel will not break as easily and can be more durable in the long run.
 However, this is no longer the rule of thumb and there are many options when it comes to the materials used in today’s cutlery.

 German-style knives are also cut at a wider angle, anywhere from 20-30 degrees, and are double bevel, or sharpened on both sides of the blade.
 Double bevel blades are ideal for everyday cutting.
 They slice through with less friction, which makes it easier for general kitchen work.
 They feature a distinct bolster, which is designed to counterbalance the weight of the blade, protect the hand while chopping, and strengthen the entire knife.